 Aari embroidery was used to form a variety of luxuriant motifs and designs; this embroidery technique has survived as the time tasted the art, creating it much more admired today.
 Tambour embroidery, the westernmost name for aari, originated from Europe in the 18th century.
 The fascinating stitch quickly became a time spending art for women.
 Many of its several great patterns were recognized in Britain and France from India.
 The only adjustment in the process of the method was the intro of Tambour, a mold.
 The cloth held tight between two round fitted bands resembling the front of a drum with support.
 Made it much quicker to do the embroidery of any great styles.

 Types of Aari Needles Used For Hand Embroidery

 1) Needles used for Bead and Sequins

-How to do: First, beads or sequins are passed through the needle and then passed through the fabric.
+Process: First, beads or sequins are passed through the needle and then passed through the fabric.
 The thread is taken in the hook of the needle.
-Then the cloth is carried top surface of the material with needle and beads or sequins are taken from the needle to the string.
+Then the cloth is carried to the top surface of the material with needle and beads or sequins are taken from the needle to the string.
 Then the stitch is adjusted with the initial stitch.